valhalla/valhalla-docs/add-routing-to-a-map.md

     ]},
     ```

 2. Save your edits and refresh the browser.
-The line should change hues and look thicker than before.
+The line should look thicker than before.

     ![Map showing updated route line color](images/route-map-valhalla-line-color.png)